Texas solar buyback FAQs

 What’s the Gexa Energy buyback rate?

-The Gexa Solar Export 12 plan buyback rate is currently 3 cents per kWh.
-Providers can change the export rate according to the plan, so always check your EFL to confirm your buyback rate.
+The Gexa Solar Export 12 plan buyback rate is 3 cents per kWh.
+Providers can change export rates according to the plan, so always check your EFL to confirm the current buyback rate.

 Does Texas buy back solar energy?

-At the state level, Texas does not offer a net metering program to buy extra solar energy generated by residents.
-However, many providers offer solar buyback plans.
-The Texas energy market is deregulated, meaning you can choose your provider and plan from a variety of options.
-If you own a solar panel system, search for solar buyback plans in Texas to determine whether you qualify and how much you could save on energy bills.
+At the state level, Texas does not offer a statewide net metering program that guarantees full retail credit for excess solar energy sent to the grid.
+However, many retail providers in the deregulated market offer solar buyback plans that pay credits for exported energy.
+Search for solar buyback plans in your area to determine whether you qualify and if you could save on energy bills with this plan type.

 What is the difference between net metering and buyback plans?

-Net metering and solar buyback programs are similar — both allow residents to send solar energy to the grid in exchange for some form of credit.
-The difference is in how that credit is determined.
-Net metering programs offer the full value of every kWh you send to the grid.
-Solar buyback programs base the credit on the electricity rate specified in your plan or the market cost of electricity.
+Net metering and solar buyback programs are similar in that both allow residents to send solar energy to the grid in exchange for credit.
+The key difference is how that credit is calculated: net metering often credits you at (or close to) the full retail value of each kWh you send to the grid, while solar buyback programs base the credit on a specified export rate or the market/wholesale cost of electricity.
+Review your contract and the EFL to understand how credits are calculated.

 How much can I sell on a solar buyback plan?